 “The issue isn’t the word ‘commission’; it’s the concept of an incentive and no matter which way you look at it, when you are paid a % of anything, there is an incentive.
 Incentives result in zero independence,” said Ross.

-Note: Effective from 1 July 2013, every financial adviser is subject to a statutory fiduciary duty to act in the best interests of a retail client.
+Note: Effective since 1 July 2013, every financial adviser is subject to a statutory fiduciary duty to act in the best interests of a retail client.
 What this means is that a financial adviser is required to place the best interests of a client ahead of their own when providing personal advice to retail clients.
-I discuss the fiduciary obligations of advisers in my 2009 column THE SOAPBOX: The 25-year super war, and the reforms surrounding a ‘best interests’ duty in the article Financial advice revamp: by the Shorten curlies.
+The new Liberal government however has introduced draft legislation to dilute this duty when an adviser is providing scaled advice (that is advice, that relates to a specific need of the client, or the adviser has not conducted a complete financial assessment of the client.
+I discuss the fiduciary obligations of advisers, and the evolution of the super industry, in my 2009 column THE SOAPBOX: The 25-year super war. and background on the reforms surrounding a ‘best interests’ duty in the article Financial advice revamp: by the Shorten curlies.

 IFAAA – point of difference

 The IFAAA promotes itself as the ‘gold standard’ of independence of financial advisers.
 Quoting directly from background IFAAA information: